VUEngine/vuengine.github.io/documentation/basics/intellisense.md

 <a href="/documentation/images/basics/intellisense/method-parameters-hint.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/basics/intellisense/method-parameters-hint.png"/></a>

 If you prefer, you can turn off IntelliSense while you type.
-See <a href="#customizing-intelliSense">Customizing IntelliSense</a> below to learn how to disable or customize VUEngine Studio's IntelliSense features.
+See [Customizing IntelliSense](#customizing-intelliSense) below to learn how to disable or customize VUEngine Studio's IntelliSense features.

 ## Types of completions